itbdw/server-render-javascript/README.md

 Your website is rendered with javascript.
 But search engine (like Baidu, Sogou, 360) does not like the page, and `even` can not understand javascript content totally.

 So, why don't we run a browser on the server side.
-When spider like Googlebot come to your website, you proxy the request to a upstream server, `nodejs server`, and the upstream server deal the request with a headless browser and make a new request just like the spider and return the rendered content back.
+When spider like Googlebot comes to your website, proxy the request to a upstream server, why not `nodejs server`, and the upstream server deal the request with a headless browser and make a new request just like the we human visit website by Safari or Chrome and return the rendered content back.

 The workflow looks like this

 ```
-GoogleBot => Web Server => NodeJs Server =>
-    Make A Request Again With Server Browser => Get Web Content And Return
+GoogleBot => Web Server => NodeJS Server => Make A Request Again With Server Browser => Get Web Content And Return
 ```

 In fact, Chrome also support headless browse after version 59.
 But compared with PhantomJS for now, PhantomJS is better and easy to use.